2020 Meditation Classes

 I began giving classes on meditation in the late 80’s and enjoy sharing my love of meditation with aspiring seekers.

-Our meditation centre in Brisbane, besides offering free mediation classes, also has various running events, so I am also lucky enough to share my love a sport with the community also.
+Our meditation centre in Brisbane, besides offering free meditation classes, also has various running events, so I am also lucky enough to share my love a sport with the community also.